32 BEST Things To Do In Kauai 2023

 3. Swim In Queen’s Bath

-As one of the most popular things to do in Kauai, you won’t want to miss out on Queen’s Bath.
+As one of the most popular places to visit in Kauai, you won’t want to miss out on Queen’s Bath.

 Queen’s Bath is a distinguishable tide pool located near Princeville on Kauai’s North Shore.
 It is the perfect cove for a dip in the ocean or to see the waves crash into the coastal barrier.

 One thing you must be aware of before visiting Queen’s Bath is that it is NOT for inexperienced swimmers.
-Thanks to rough ocean and frequent undertows, this swimming hole can become dangerous within seconds.
+Due to the rough Pacific Ocean and frequent undertows, this swimming hole can become dangerous within seconds.

 To prepare for the sketchy walk down to Queen’s Bath, I recommend wearing proper shoes.
 Sandals are NOT a good idea.